el1s3k/GoPhishDemo/readme.md

 # Conducting a Phishing Campaign Simulation using Azure, GoPhish, and MailHog

-"**Disclaimer: This phishing simulation is for educational purposes only and aims to improve cybersecurity awareness.**
+	**Disclaimer: This phishing simulation is for educational purposes only and aims to improve cybersecurity awareness.**

 No personal data is collected.
-Tools used are open-source and referrenced."
+Tools used are open-source and referrenced.

 This guide walks you through the steps to perform a phishing simulation using **GoPhish** on **Azure** virtual machines with **MailHog** as an SMTP server.
 This simulation includes a personally created web page to be hosted on an Azure VM to serve as a landing page to mimic.